davidbarone/Dbarone.Net.Database/README.md

 ## Data Page

-A data page is the foundation of Dbarone.Net.Database and each data page is 8KB (8192 bytes) in size.
+A data page is the foundation unit of the database - a database file comprises of a number of data pages, and each data page is 8KB (8192 bytes) in size.
 This default page size can be changed if required.
 For example, the .NET FileRead buffer default size is 4K.
 All data pages have a similar structure:

 | Section     | Size       | Purpose                                        |
 | ----------- | ---------- | ---------------------------------------------- |